glc-personal/UltraPCR-Sim/README.md

 This project is for simulating 3D Ultra PCR work.

 ## Notes
-This project is inspired by the work done at Enumerix.
+- This project is inspired by the work done at Enumerix.
 The work done here is only for my own interest to simulate the work they have been able to accomplish.
+- Simulation related content will be prefixed with an "S".

 ## Content
 - Tools